 Food and restaurants

-Vilnius’ restaurant services are of high quality, with international cuisines, vegan options and fine dining well represented.
-White Guide has rated several Vilnius’ restaurants as masters level establishments, and their recommendations are rarely disappointing.
+The restaurant services of Vilnius are of high quality, with international cuisines, vegan options and fine dining well represented.
+White Guide has rated several restaurants in Vilnius as masters level establishments, and their recommendations are rarely disappointing.
 White Guide

 Famous Lithuanian dishes include the cold beetroot soup, Šaltibarščiai; meat-filled potatoes, Cepelini; and Lithuanian cabbage rolls, Balandeliai.
 Moreover, beer is traditionally served with oil-roasted bread sticks, Kepta Duona, which come with cheese-mayonnaise sauce.